Woman pointing to FAQ

 • How are medications prescribed?

-When indicated, prescriptions are issued in accordance with applicable medical guidelines and sent to a licensed pharmacy for dispensing.
-Medication selection, dosing, and ongoing adjustments are determined by the prescribing provider based on clinical judgment and patient response.
+Prescriptions are transmitted to a licensed pharmacy selected by the patient for dispensing.
+Medication selection, dosing, titration, and any adjustments are determined solely by the prescribing provider based on clinical judgment and patient response.

 • Are compounded medications FDA-approved?